Optimizing your network for Skype for Business Online

 Bypass double encryption

 To provide users the best possible audio and video experience, you must implement a solution that prevents Skype for Business media (audio and video) from traversing a Virtual Private Network (VPN) tunnel.
 All Skype for Business traffic is encrypted with Transport Layer Security (TLS) and the media workloads are encrypted with Secure Real Time Protocol (SRTP).
 Signaling is encrypted with TLS and the media workloads are encrypted with SRTP.
-Sending this traffic over the VPN tunnel adds an extra layer of encryption, and additional network hops between the client and Office 365, both of which can result in a degraded session because it increases jitter, packet loss and latency.
+Sending this traffic over the VPN tunnel adds an extra layer of encryption, and additional network hops between the client and Microsoft 365 or Office 365, both of which can result in a degraded session because it increases jitter, packet loss and latency.

 One option to prevent Skype for Business traffic from traversing the VPN tunnel is Split Tunneling.
 To implement split-tunneling, customers should consult with their VPN vendor on the specifics of how to do this in their software.